 ● Side-console configuration creates more room

-Remember how we said pontoon boats are the perfect compromise between fishing and water sports?
+Description: Remember how we said pontoon boats are the perfect compromise between fishing and water sports?
 The Sun Tracker Bass Buggy 16 DLX is the perfect example of this.
 It has two fishing chairs mounted on it that can be folded if you need to use the space for something else.
 Pop a trolling motor on and take advantage of the live wells and rod storage to maximize your time on the water and truly make the best of any fishing trip with family and friends.

-The L-shaped lounge of the Sun Tracker pontoon boat has handy storage underneath, and consoles with mounted rod and drink holders to free up your hands when reining in your catch of the day.
+Why We Chose It: The L-shaped lounge of the Sun Tracker pontoon boat has handy storage underneath, and consoles with mounted rod and drink holders to free up your hands when reining in your catch of the day.
 Talk about convenience.
 Plenty of room for all your gear designed specifically with the angler in mind.
 Being on this boat just feels relaxing, it’s like sitting on a dock you can control.
 Factor in a really reasonable price and the Bass Buggy takes our pick as the best fishing pontoon out there.

 ● Ideal for fishing